netgroup/Mantoo-VM-conf/README.md

 The VM is first built with [Packer](https://www.packer.io/) and then provisioned with shell scripts and via [Ansible](http://www.ansible.com/).

-The whole building process should take about:
-* 10 minutes for OS installation
-* 5 minutes to install Ansible

 ## Requirements
 The only requirements are a working installation of: